 Upon admission, students must complete a criminal background check and drug screen.
-This is because 1) some states prohibit the issuance of a nursing license to convicted felons, 2) healthcare facilities may refuse to allow convicted felons into the clinical setting, and 3) professional nurses have the responsibility to protect the public from an impaired colleague.
 The College reserves the right to revoke admission based on an adverse criminal background check and/or drug screen.

 The databases included in the criminal background check include: